AndHope/Basileia-Romaion/patch-notes.md

 - decisions to take Aegypts colonies as Basileia Romaion if Aegypt is your subject.
 - various decisions that were limited to certain tags have been opened up to more nations that meet the requirements
 - refactored, fixed and additional decisions for Afrika and Aegypt
-- added three new decisions each with an associated event that are about moving your Capital to Karin, back to Ani or to Yerevan
+- added three new decisions for Armenia each with an associated event that are about moving your Capital to Karin, back to Ani or to Yerevan
+- New decisions for Russia to make tributaries of any Rus countries that Tartaria subjugates from PLC.
+- Various QOL adjustments to BR decisions

 ## Journals
 - added journals to get Afrika and Aegypt homelands

 ## Events
 - Added two new opening events one for GEO and one for ARM
+- The event to get rid of Thema deterioration is supposed to fire while getting rid of serfdom but doesn't always fire so I switched it to just happen at a certain date.
+- Various QOL adjustments the BR Exarchate events

 ## Admin Buildings
 - Made Nanjing Beijing and Delhi use pm_horizontal_drawer_cabinets to make their local paper factories profitable and get more taxes from these locations
 - added couple more admin buildings
 - Gave TWT more starting admin buildings due to near 100% tax waste, brings it down to 20% tax waste

-## State traits
+## State traits & Modifiers
 Indochina forests
 - Indochina forest state trait made into a hardwood modifier
-- more natural harbours
+- more natural harbors
 - Update 11_east_asia.txt, decreased japans starting resources a bit
+- moved the irregular buff to a different modifiers and toned down the province defense of Native Conscripts buff.

 ## other balance changes
 - Adjusted Georgia and Armenia military formations
 - few more pops for cahokia
 - more iron mines in asia
 - adjusted certain eastern trade countries overlords ai to give any states they get in the indies to their subject
-- light rebalance of various modifiers
+- light re-balance of various modifiers
 - Added a few more pops to Armenia and Georgia
+- various pops starting loyalty re-balanced
+- Removed El

 ## misc
 - improved various decision descriptions